jotelha/jlhphd/fw/README.md

 have to be specified multiple times at different places.

-Thus, yaml files here are formatted as [Jinja2](http://jinja.pocoo.org) templates and go through a two preprocessing layers.
-In the following, we refer to (AFM/AU/25Ang/AU/150Ang/cibe/SDS/production) as an example.
+Thus, yaml files here are formatted as [Jinja2](http://jinja.pocoo.org) templates and go through two preprocessing layers before handing them to FireWorks.
+In the following, we refer to the `fw/sample` for illustration.

-On the topmost layer, there is a `system_generic.yaml` file.
+On the topmost layer, there is the `system_generic.yaml` file.
 This file describes the specific workflow and does not prescribe any machine and environment for execution.
-It must have the top level keys `name`, `metadata`, `std`, `transient`, `persistent` and `dependencies`.
+It must have the top level keys `name`, `metadata`, `std`, `transient`, `persistent` and `dependencies`:

 ```yaml
 name: "Workflow's descriptive title"